arijitsencode/myCode/README.md

 # myCode
 Fun with algorithm
-This is a repository for my coding practice of Algo qquestions from LeetCode and Hackerrank.
+This is a repository for my coding practice of Algo questions from LeetCode and Hackerrank.